Gwillison415/styled-components-with-pokemon/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I handled objectives like so:

+- research styled components and get 'dangerous' with them
+- implement a grid with multiple breakpoints as props

 ## Available Scripts